Before you can begin using Compass please contact Celsa Bowman, email@example.com to have your account set up.

 - Apply for recognition on the CDC's DPRP website and keep your DPRP Organization Code handy.

-- Fill out our online Compass Account Request Form and we'll create your account today.
+- Fill out our online Utah Compass Account Request Form (Utah organizations only please) and we'll create your account today.

 - Review the Compass National DPP Users Guide (PDF) or watch the Compass 101 Videos to learn how to set up a class and enter participant data.